 Signature recognition or behavioral analysis – Which is better?

-If you closely read the program description of Emsisoft Anti-Malware you will probably notice the term “Double real-time protection”.
+If you closely read the program description of Emsisoft Anti-Malware you will probably notice the term “real-time protection”.
 Sounds good, sounds safe.
 However, what this really means and what technology lies behind this is not always clear to those who are not IT experts.
 This is reason enough for us to put aside all the marketing terms and bring some light to the topic.

 The first computer viruses were detected in the wild in the middle of the 1980’s.
 This topic first became really interesting through the increasing number of computers in private homes at the beginning of the 90’s.
 A special mention should be made here of a pest called “Michelangelo” that became famous and feared in 1992 through many media reports.

 An antidote to prevent the spreading of these relatively harmless viruses was naturally sought.
 The solution was to search an infected file for significant virus characteristics.
 These are patterns and regularities that only apply to the one specific virus.
 When you summarize this characteristic information you end up with a so-called Signature.
 This is metaphorically similar to a human fingerprint.
-A scanner examines the internal structure of all possible files on a computer and attempts to recognize potential pests based on their Signatures (fingerprint patterns).
+A scanner examines the internal structure of all possible files on a computer and attempts to recognize potential pests based on their signatures (fingerprint patterns).

-Emsi Software already presumed many years ago that purely Signature-based protection of domestic computers would sooner or later become inadequate.
+Emsisoft already presumed many years ago that purely signature-based protection of domestic computers would sooner or later become inadequate.
 To address this problem, a second protection feature was integrated into Emsisoft Anti-Malware: The Malware IDS (IDS = Intrusion Detection System) is able to recognize damaging behavior and thus belongs to the category of “Behavior Blockers”.
 All active programs in the system are permanently monitored for this.
 As soon as a program exhibits potentially damaging behavior it is stopped and a notification is generated.
 This prevents further execution of a suspicious program at the wish of the user – completely without Signatures.

-You can imagine this as a type of personal Firewall that initially produces many (false) alarms until the software has been correctly trained.
-The user must decide whether simply a new driver is being installed or a malignant Trojan.
-In contrast to HIPS programs, the Malware IDS only provides notification of truly potentially damaging software and minimizes the number of false alarms.
+You can imagine this as a type of personal firewall that initially produces many (false) alarms until the software has been correctly trained.
+The user must decide whether simply a new driver is being installed or a malignant trojan.
+In contrast to HIPS programs, the malware IDS only provides notification of truly potentially damaging software and minimizes the number of false alarms.
 This is especially suitable for inexperienced users, whereas professionals can activate the “Paranoid” option in Emsisoft Anti-Malware and achieve functionality as similar to HIPS as they wish.

-Have a Great (Malware-Free) Day!A Story About Government Malware - The Federal Trojan
+Have a great (malware-free) day!A Story About Government Malware - The Federal Trojan